DexterHuang/CyberCodeOnline/README.md

 ![CyberCode Online Logo](/resources/readme/logo-black.png)

-*CyberCode Online is a **browser & mobile based MMORPG game** that is **disguised as VS Code in the browser*** *where you click functions and variables in the ever changing source code to navigate your character in a Cyber Punk inspired world*
+*CyberCode Online is a **browser & mobile based MMORPG game** that is **disguised as VS Code in the browser*** *where you click functions and variables in the ever changing source code to navigate your character in a Cyber Punk inspired world.*

 It is meant to be played casually with AFK tasks, leveling and Crafting.
 Includes a huge array of randomly generated enemies, dungeons and locations pulled from a user contributed list.
 The game provides a platform for everyone to chitchat and slack!